 You can pay for surgery by certified check, credit card, or cash.
 Payment for cosmetic surgery is expected prior to any procedure.
 If you are scheduled for surgery several weeks in advance, you may pay by personal check.

 Yes.
-Most of the scars are inside the nostrils and therefore not seen.
+Most of the scars are inside the nostrils and, therefore, not seen.
 The only external scar is located between the two nostrils.
-This scar is very small (about 1/4th of an inch) and is usually not seen.
+This scar is very small (about 1/4th of an inch) and is usually not visible.
 After several months, this scar fades and is hardly visible.

-If you are just having a small area of your nose corrected and it can be done in the office, then you will be awake.
+If you are just having a small area of your nose corrected that can be done in the office, then you will be awake.
 If you are having a normal rhinoplasty, the procedure will most likely be done in an outpatient facility under general anesthesia.
-Virginia r hinoplasty is an operation of subtleties and finesse.
+Virginia rhinoplasty is an operation of subtleties and finesse.
 If you want a good result, it is better to let the surgeon concentrate on your nose and not on your level of discomfort during the procedure.

-Depending on the nature of the case, the surgery can either be performed in the office or the outpatient facility.
+Depending on the nature of the case, the surgery can either be performed in the office or an outpatient facility.
 For example, if you have a minor amount of excess cartilage in the tip of your nose, it may be feasible to do this in our Virginia office under local anesthesia.
-On the other hand, if you want to have your entire nose corrected—removal of a high hump and narrowing of the nose—then you are much more likely to have the procedure done in the outpatient facility.
+On the other hand, if you want to have your entire nose corrected (removal of a high hump and narrowing of the nose), then you are much more likely to have the procedure done in the outpatient facility.
 Only in rare situations, in which the patient may have other risk factors, does Dr. Marefat suggest surgery in a hospital environment.

 Dr. Marefat and the staff at Metropolitan Plastic Surgery would be happy to help you set up a private consultation to discuss Virginia rhinoplasty (nasal reshaping surgery).
-Schedule an appointment online or call one of our locations, our Arlington, Virginia office at 703-516-7600 or our Woodbridge, Virginia office at 703-560-9583.
+Schedule an appointment online or call one of our locations at 703-516-7600 (Arlington area) or at 703-560-9583 (Woodbridge).

 Dr. Marefat offers a number of financial assistance programs and payment programs to cover the cost of rhinoplasty (nasal reshaping surgery) in Virginia.
-Please visit the Patient Financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so you can get started with rhinoplasty (nasal surgery) in Virginia today.
+Please visit the patient financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so that you can get started with rhinoplasty (nasal surgery) in Virginia today.